wessenstam/ts2019/buckets/buckets.rst

 Walk Through the Object Store Deployment ........................................

 In this exercise you will walk through the steps of creating an Object Store.
+As this is a shared environment running an EA version of Buckets, please do not complete the **Create Object Store** wizard.

 .. note::